MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/desktop-sharepoint-save-share.md

 > [!NOTE]
 > If the user isn’t signed in when attempting to save, they are prompted to sign in.

-## Changing the default save location
+## Change the default save location

 The default save location is your parent OneDrive folder.
 To change the default save location, select **Options and settings > Options > Save and Recover** from the file menu.
 Under **Save** change the default local file location.
 Restart the application to see the updated default save location.
 When you save, the new location is the first option that appears.

 :::image type="content" source="media/desktop-sharepoint-save-share/power-bi-desktop-default-save-location.png" alt-text="Screenshot of how to change the default save location." lightbox="media/desktop-sharepoint-save-share/power-bi-desktop-default-save-location.png":::

-## Sharing links to Power BI files stored in OneDrive or SharePoint
+## Share links to Power BI files stored in OneDrive or SharePoint

 To share a link to a Power BI file stored in OneDrive or SharePoint, select the **Share** button at the top right of Power BI Desktop or select **Share** from the file menu.